-Security Alert: TeslaCrypt 4.0 – Unbreakable Encryption and Worse Data Leakage
+Security Alert: TeslaCrypt 4.0 Is Stronger, Has Unbreakable Encryption

 Each new variant brings improvements and makes this ransomware family more difficult to detect